mrocklin/blog/_posts/work/2015-04-17-Profiling-Bag.md

 {% endhighlight %}

 I would be interested in hearing from people who use full groupby on BigData.
-I'm quite curious to hear how this is used and how it performs in practice.
+I'm quite curious to hear how this is used in practice and how it performs.

 Creative Groupbys - 400 MB/s